 The pattern contains full instructions with beautifully illustrated diagrams to help you along, but if you need an extra helping hand don’t forget you can find our 1940’s Tea Dress Sewalong on the blog!

 The 1940’s Tea Dress works best in lightweight fabrics with lots of drape.
 Think rayon challis, viscose, georgette, silk and satin.
 We recommend avoiding anything too crisp, such as cotton, as it doesn’t have the required drape.
-For inspiration and to find the perfect fabric, have a look at our specially curated suggestions.

 The 1940’s Tea Dress is sized between UK sizes 8-20.
 See the chart for details on fabric requirements.